 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

-Proper shades can shield your eyes from ultraviolet (UV) exposure.
+Proper shades can shield your eyes from ultraviolet (UV) light exposure.
 According to the American Academy of Ophthalmology (AAO), this can lower your risk of health conditions like cataracts, eye cancer, and snow blindness.

 Of course, you might also want your sunglasses to make a statement, helping to show off your personality.
 Here are our top picks that offer both protection and style.

-While evaluating a wide range of sunglasses, we automatically eliminated pairs that didn’t clearly note 99 to 100 percent UV protection, per AAO and the American Cancer Society (ACS) guidelines.
+While evaluating a wide range of sunglasses, we automatically eliminated pairs that didn’t clearly note 99 to 100 percent UV protection, per AAO and

 A good pair of sunnies can range widely in price, depending on the brand and features.
 Our choices use the following price guide:

-- $ = less than $50
+- $ = under $50

 - $$ = $50-$150